athos2113/Mastering-Software-Development-in-R-Specialization/Building R Packages/README.md

 # Before You Start
 Building R packages requires a toolchain that must be in place before you begin developing.
-If you are developing packages that contain only R code,Building R Packages 178 then the tools you need come with R and RStudio.
+If you are developing packages that contain only R code then the tools you need come with R and RStudio.
 However, if you want to build packages with compiled C, C++, or Fortran code (or which to build other people’s packages with such code), then you will need to install additional